geowa4/webrca-summarizer/README.md

 ## Creating Incident Reports

-Run `./gen-incident-reports.sh` to create an incident-reports directory.
+Run `uv run gen-incident-reports.py $(ocm token)` to create reports in incident-reports/.
 Each report will be named after its ID.

 ## OpenAI-Compatible API